FAU-LAP/NOMAD-CAMELS/README.md

 # Changelog

 ## 0.1.5
-Fixed the 'Update CAMELS' tool.
+Fixed the 'Update CAMELS' tool.\
+Renamed input and output to read and set.\

 ## 0.1.4
 Added a timeout setting to all VISA instruments.
-Setting the timeout determines how long the instrument
+Setting the timeout determines how long the instrument waits after sending a command before raising a timeout exception

 ## 0.1.3
 First stable and working release